-Orange County SC Earns a Hard-Fought Point in 0-0 Draw Against Louisville City FC
+Orange County SC Earns a Hard-Fought Point in 0-0 Draw against Louisville City FC

 Venue: The Champ, Irvine, CA

-- Playoff Momentum Builds: New Mexico United Hosts Oakland Roots SC this Sunday at the Lab - New Mexico United
+- Daniel Bruce to Retire After 2025 Season, Capping off Legendary New Mexico United Career - New Mexico United

 The opinions expressed in this release are those of the organization issuing it, and do not necessarily reflect the thoughts or opinions of OurSports Central or its staff.